2 September 2025, 5:30 pm

 The Uganda Medical Association (UMA) has opposed a recent ruling by the Equal Opportunities Commission Tribunal that granted pharmacists the right to hold leadership positions traditionally reserved for doctors, such as hospital directors.

-The case began when pharmacists petitioned the tribunal, accusing the Ministry of Health and the attorney general of marginalising them in leadership roles despite their qualifications.
-The tribunal ruled in favor of the pharmacists, stating that their exclusion from such positions amounted to discrimination.
+The case arose when pharmacists petitioned the tribunal, accusing the Ministry of Health and the Attorney General of marginalising them in leadership roles despite their qualifications.
+The tribunal ruled in favour of the pharmacists, stating that their exclusion from such positions amounted to discrimination.

-However, doctors under their umbrella body, UMA, say the decision undermines established professional structures and could compromise patient care.
-UMA president Dr. Herbert Lukwata argued that the tribunal “misunderstood the qualifications and scope of practice” of different health professionals, noting that leadership positions like hospital directors require the specialised training of doctors and dentists among others in line
+However, doctors under UMA argue that the decision undermines established professional structures and could compromise patient care.
+UMA President Dr Herbert Lukwata contended that the tribunal “misunderstood the qualifications and scope of practice” of different health professionals, noting that leadership positions such as hospital directors require the specialised training of doctors and dentists.

 “This ruling undermines patient safety.
 Hospital directors must have the broad training of doctors or dentists to oversee complex clinical decisions.
-Each health professional is important, but their roles are distinct,” Dr. Lukwata noted.
+Each health professional is important, but their roles are distinct,” Dr Lukwata emphasised.

 Doctors also accused pharmacists of being motivated by “greed and financial interests,” claiming their push for leadership is less about service and more about money.
 UMA further warned that allowing pharmacists to run hospitals could open opportunities for exploitation of patients.

-“The Ministry of Health provides clear guidance on job specifications and leadership roles to ensure quality and safety of services for Ugandans.
-Each cadre is important, but their roles are distinct,” Dr. Lukwata said.
+“The Ministry of Health provides clear guidance on job specifications and leadership roles to ensure the quality and safety of services for Ugandans.
+Each cadre is important, but their roles are distinct,” Dr Lukwata added.

-Doctors further argued that pharmacists already hold critical leadership roles within their scope, such as overseeing the National Drug Authority, National Medical Stores, and hospital pharmacies.
-UMA insists that just as nurses head nursing departments and radiologists lead radiology, hospital directors should be medical doctors or dental surgeons because of their broader clinical training.
+Doctors argued that pharmacists already hold critical leadership roles within their scope, such as overseeing the National Drug Authority, National Medical Stores, and hospital pharmacies.
+UMA insists that just as nurses head nursing departments and radiologists lead radiology, hospital directors should be medical doctors or dental surgeons due to their broader clinical training.

-In their case, pharmacists said this would address long-standing marginalisation in the health sector and gives them equal opportunities to serve.
+Pharmacists, however, said the ruling addresses long-standing marginalisation in the health sector and provides them with equal opportunities to serve.

-He also pointed to World Health Organisation (WHO) guidelines, which emphasise that health professionals should lead departments according to their specific training.
-“In radiology, radiologists lead, in laboratories, pathologists and microbiologists lead.
+He also cited World Health Organization (WHO) guidelines, which emphasise that health professionals should lead departments according to their specific training.
+“In radiology, radiologists lead; in laboratories, pathologists and microbiologists lead.
 The same principle should apply in hospitals and ministries,” he added.

 The Ministry of Health currently has 24 departments, each with leadership guided by specific professional qualifications.
-Positions such as heads of clinical services, reproductive and child health, and emergency medical services require a Bachelor of Medicine and Bachelor of Surgery, while other departments like pharmacy, environmental health, and natural medicine are led by professionals trained in those fields.
+Positions such as Heads of Clinical Services, Reproductive and Child Health, and Emergency Medical Services require a Bachelor of Medicine and Bachelor of Surgery, while other departments, including pharmacy, environmental health, and natural medicine, are led by professionals trained in those fields.